-One of the most popular LetGo scams out there involves impersonation.
+One of the most popular LetGo app scams out there involves impersonation.
 In most cases, the scammer will impersonate a trustworthy individual who people can also feel sympathetic towards.
-Why would a scammer go through all this trouble?
+Why would a scammer go through all this trouble and lie about their personal information?
 Well for one, it’s difficult to get someone to send you money if they don’t trust you.
 Additionally, if the person feels sorry for you, they may be more likely to go through with your request.

 So given this, how can we separate the scammers from legitimate buyers and sellers?
 The best way would be to verify the individual’s identity.
 An easy way to do this is with an online person search service.
 Simply compile a report and use that information to cross reference with the individual’s LetGo profile.
 If the information matches up then you’re good to go.